andrew-1/toy-sonos-web-controller/README.md

 ## How to run it

-Clone the repo and navigate to the frontend directory. install the node dependencies
+Clone the repo and navigate to the frontend directory.
+Install the node dependencies.
-Build the react app
+Build the react app.
 Navigate to the backend directory.
 Create a virtual environment and activate it.
 Install the requirements.